KulyaNikita/Machine-Learning-Phylogenomics-Workshop-St-Andrews/README.md

 quartet_mapping.py — script to predict quartet topologies and compare them to the reference tree.<br>
 visualise_tree.py — script to visualise a reference topology.<br>

+## Training Dataset

+The training dataset was generated using  [PolyMoSim](https://github.com/cmayer/PolyMoSim/tree/main), a tool for simulating sequence evolution.<br>
+It includes 30,000 four-taxon alignments, each evolved under the GTR+I+G substitution model.<br>
+The simulation parameters were chosen to broadly reflect the range of values observed in empirical datasets.

 ## Getting Started
 Let's start by cloning this repository: